 There are several stores that will recycle your clothes for free and some will even reward you with vouchers or loyalty points when you donate!

 In Bristol Shopping Quarter, you can also recycle your shoes, your glasses, even your used light bulbs!
-And don’t forget you can donate good-condition items to the charity shops in Broadmead – St Peter’s Hospice, Tenovus and Shaw Trust.
+And don’t forget you can donate good-condition items to the charity shops in Broadmead – British Heart Foundation, St Peter’s Hospice, and YMCA Charity Shop.

 Please see below what you could do with the items you discard: